Arildoj/IoT-Platform-control-SmartModule/README.md

 # IoT-Plataform-control
-This is a PHP and Arduino IoT solution, develop to manage farm tasks and machines to offer more efficient production and easy administration.
+This is a PHP and Arduino IoT solution, developed to manage farm tasks and machines to offer more efficient production and easy administration.